Kgkkjjj/WebBrowser/README.md

-# Multi-language Web Scraper
+# Unified Web Scraper

-This repository provides simple example programs that fetch data from thirty free APIs using Python, Go, Node.js, and C. The APIs require no authentication keys and demonstrate basic web scraping across different languages.
+This repository now contains a single Python program that fetches data from thirty free APIs.
+It consolidates the previous C, Go, and Node.js examples into one script.

 ## APIs